Skip to content

 Die teils seltsame Farbegebung der Bilder in der Tour ist kein Fotofehler.
 Sie ist der Tatsache geschuldet, dass die Ruine Tschakathurn genau in den Tagen mit Föhnwetterlage und massivem Saharastaub abgelichte.

-The virtual tour is best experienced in full screen (double click on the image or click on the button at the bottom right), on a large PC monitor with headphones or speakers.
-Simple reconstructions of the former building structure become visible under the mouse cursor (or when touching the touchscreen).
+The virtual tour is best experienced in full screen (double-click on the image or click on the button at the bottom right), on a large PC monitor with headphones or speakers.
+Under the mouse pointer (or when touching the touchscreen) some simple reconstructions of the former building structure become visible.
 Small details are pointed out using information symbols.

-At the top right, an orientation plan and/or a map can be activated, at the right edge the music can be set to mute, a compass can be hidden or shown and switched to English.
+At the top right an orientation plan and/or a map can be activated, on the right edge the music can be muted, a compass can be switched on or off and switched to English.

-If you activate the home button at the top of the screen, you get to the aerial photo/overview and back again.
+If you activate the home button at the top edge of the image, you get to the aerial photo/overview and back again.

 The tour, like all the others, can be experienced with VR glasses such as a Quest 3.
-Without additional software – simply enter the URL of this page in the browser of the glasses, activate the VR button that is then visible there – done.
+No additional software required - simply enter the URL of this page in the glasses' browser, activate the VR button that is then visible there - and you're done.

 Tschakathurn um 1680 von Georg Matthäus Vischer.
 Bei Vischer nicht unüblich: wichtige und große Besitzungen wurden mit feiner Linie und detailiert festgehalten, kleinere oft nur grob und etwas plump.